prolife86/WhiskyWise/README.md

-# WhiskyWise
+# 🥃 Whisky Wise
 Because after a few drams (and this app), you'll be the smartest person in the room.

-# 🥃 Whisky Wise
+>
 **Whisky Wise** is a lightweight, containerized personal assistant for spirits enthusiasts.
 Whether you're tracking a growing collection or cataloging the nuance of a rare Islay peat, Whisky Wise provides a clean, distraction-free interface to manage your journey through the world of whisky.
 ## ✨ Key Features
  * **Tasting Journal:** Log detailed notes on Nose, Palate, and Finish.